-The Society has committed to widen its service by adding an 'Information Only' option for members.
-The service was finalised in late 2021 and went live in early 2022, offering members a simple and effective way to discuss any required membership variations.
+The Society has widened its member service by adding an 'Information Only' option for members in 2022.
+The service offers members a simple and effective way to discuss any required membership variations.
 Members are presented with options and clear information, so that they can then make an informed decision on whether to vary their membership.